-Further, FMO’s AA+ credit rating often stimulates the involvement from both local and international investors – helping our clients gain better access to capital markets.
+Further, FMO’s credit rating (AAA from Fitch Ratings and AA+ from Standard & Poor's) often stimulates the involvement from both local and international investors – helping our clients gain better access to capital markets.

 With demand for trade finance increasing in emerging markets, FMO’s Trade Finance Program offers domestic banks proof of reliability through Letter of Credit (LC) confirmation.

 FMO can provide a guarantee to the Confirming Bank with which FMO will share the LC confirmation risk – covering both the country and commercial risks of the issuing emerging-market rooted bank.